 Students are an integral and important part of the department, and are encouraged to be active, contributing members of our scientific community.
 Along with participating in laboratory research with their mentors, students have the opportunity to take part in all aspects of academic life in the department.

 This student-organized seminar series was established to honor Dr. Wendell Griffith, a distinguished faculty member who joined the department in 1923.
 Dr. Griffith pioneered studies of experimental nutrition and was an outstanding teacher.
 This speaker is specifically chosen and invited by the students.
 Recent Wendell H. Griffith speakers have included Drs.
-Rick Morimoto (Northwestern University), Cynthia Kenyon (University of California-San Francisco), David Ron (New York University), Daniel Klionsky (University of Michigan), Jorge E. Galan (Yale University), Guillermo Ameer (Northwestern University), and John Wallingford (UT-Austin).
+Rick Morimoto (Northwestern University), Cynthia Kenyon (University of California-San Francisco), David Ron (New York University), Daniel Klionsky (University of Michigan), Jorge E. Galan (Yale University), Guillermo Ameer (Northwestern University), John Wallingford (UT-Austin), Gurol Suel (University of California-San Diego) and Ralf Langen (University of Southern California).

 A day-long retreat held every fall for the core graduate program.
 It provides an opportunity for older graduate students to share their research with incoming students as well as students from other departments in the core graduate program.
 Faculty give a short talk about their research to introduce the incoming class to their different research programs available.